Should You Get Triple Glaze Windows?

 FAQ | How Does Triple Glazing Reduce Noise?

-Triple glazing windows can help you achieve superior noise reduction, depending on certain factors.
 Here are some essential things you need to know:

 • a.
 Thickness Of The Glass

 Depending on the thickness of each glass, the noise reduction levels vary.
-If you want to optimize noise reduction levels, you can opt for varying thickness of the three panes (asymmetrical glazing).
+If you want to optimize noise reduction levels, you can opt for varying thicknesses of the three panes (asymmetrical glazing).
 It would be best if you opted for a 33% difference in thickness between the glasses for the best results.

 • b.
 Size Of The Gap Between The Glasses